Richard Crevenna

-Richard Crevenna (born in Graz) is an Austrian medical specialist, Head of the Department of Physical Medicine, Rehabilitation and Occupational Medicine, Professor for physical medicine and a medical specialist for general rehabilitation with the special subject geriatrics, Pain Medicine, Geriatrics, and Occupational Medicne at the Medical University of Vienna (MUW).
+Richard Crevenna (born in Graz) is an Austrian medical specialist, Head of the Department of Physical Medicine, Rehabilitation and Occupational Medicine, Professor for physical medicine and a medical specialist for general rehabilitation with the special subject geriatrics, Pain Medicine, Geriatrics, and Occupational Medicine at the Medical University of Vienna (MUW).
 He is known for his basic work on cancer rehabilitation, interdisciplinary pain medicine and biofeedback.

 Biography

 One of Crevenna's key research areas is oncologic rehabilitation, a field where he undertook substantive work in Austria and where his team trained the first patients under chemotherapy in Austria as well as the first patients with bone metastasis worldwide.

 Other prioritized topics of Crevenna are physical medicine, rehabilitation, pain management and biofeedback as well as gender- and diversity aspects.
 All his studies were taken in an interdisciplinary and multi-professional cooperation.

 Academic teaching and non-university teaching (contribution at the cancer school of the comprehensive cancer center, children university, university meets public) and the clinical patient care are further priorities and interests.
 At the MUW Crevenna is a member of the board for disabled people since 2014.